dhausk/SSanta/README.md

 <!-- need to deploy -->

 ## To Run SSanta your self
-1. Fork, Clone or Download repo
+1. Fork Repo then Clone or Download to your Computer.
-2. run ```npm init``` on the client side and server side.
+2. Run ```npm init``` on the client side and server side.
-3. make sure to change the cors and api calls to the localhost ports before starting the server and client side.
+3. Make sure to change the cors and api calls to the localhost ports before starting the server and client side.
-4. run ```npm start``` on the server side to start running the server localy
+4. Run ```npm start``` on the server side to start running the server localy
-5. run ```npm run serve``` on the client side to start runnig the front end.
+5. Run ```npm run serve``` on the client side to start runnig the front end.

 ## Technology